YueGroup/carbonstructures/README.md

 python generate.py
 ```

-This will launch an **interactive CLI** where you can **select the structure type, define parameters, apply functionalization, and export the final structure**.
+This will launch an interactive CLI where you can select the structure type, define parameters, apply functionalization, and export the final structure.

 ---